 After a short time experimenting, then you should feel confident to start trimming and cutting back grass, branches and any overgrown area.
 Again it’s worth playing with the cutting blades before trying to tame your garden as to not do any lasting damage.

 As starting petrol tools takes a certain knack, it might take a few attempts to get it working.
-After a few tries, it becomes second nature.
+After a few tries, starting the Hyundai HYBC5080AV becomes second nature.

 The 50.8 cc engine has plenty of power.
 This is most noticeable when strimming weeds as the user only need to exert only a little pressure on the trigger.
 Even when cutting bushes using a blade, there plenty of unused power on tap.